Yelp reviews can miss the mark. I came across this 5-star Yelp review, and what I found surprised me.

 Q: Why do I care if I hire a licensed locksmith?

-A: For your protection and safety
+A: For your protection, safety & peace of mind.

 It gives you peace of mind that the job will be performed correctly.
-To earn a license, a locksmith must have several years of experience and pass an aptitude test.
+To earn a license, a licensed locksmith must have several years of experience and pass an aptitude test.

 It gives you a method of recourse should anything go wrong and not be corrected.
 The ROC has a complaint process that will assist you in getting the issue resolved to your satisfaction.